 9. Cane Corso

 The Cane Corso roughly translates into “bodyguard dog,” and he is one of the best guard dogs around.
 This guy is seriously in tune with his master’s emotions, so if you are anxious about the person in front of you, the Cane Corso will react accordingly.
-He has the same bulky frame as the Rottie, and he makes an equally warm, cuddly, canine hot water bottle.
+He has the same bulky frame as the Rottie, and he makes an equally warm, cuddly companion.

 10. Great Dane

 Ok, so the Great Dane doesn’t really look like the Rottweiler in any way, but they have very similar personalities.
 So, if you like big dogs with an even bigger character, the Great Dane is another gentle giant to think about.
 He is powerful, courageous, and suspicious of strangers, but goofy and affectionate with his loved ones.

 The Boxer shares the same square structure of the Rottweiler, but a little less chunky.
 He is also much more energetic and loves to clown around with his family.
 So, if you like the square shape of the Rottie but want a little more family entertainment and energy, the Boxer is a funny family companion to have around.
 The Boxer is black and brown like the Rottie, but with white, too.